 You are welcome to use a sturdy skillet in replace of a Wok for beef and broccoli.
 Traditionally in restaurants, you will find a Wok is used, but a skillet will do just fine.
 You could even reach for a cast iron skillet if you own one, that offers up a nice sear on the steak that will add a lot of flavor to your dish.

-How to Make Beef and Broccoli Stir Fry
+How to Make Keto Beef and Broccoli

 The first step is creating your marinade.
 This is what is going to become the sauce to your stir fry.
 It will also help in breaking down and tenderizing your meat as well.

 Once you finished marinading your steak, you want to cook in a skillet for around 5-8 minutes creating a nice sear.
 The sear of the steak is going to add dimension and flavor to the dish.
+Avocado oil or sesame oil are good choices to grease the pan.

 While your steak is cooking, blanch your broccoli or broccolini.
 Then you will mix your steak and broccoli along with the sauce.
 Cook until cooked through then serve up your dinner!